trentlarson/distrinet/README.md

 - Options for IDs within resource: /person/ABCD-EFG or /person?id=ABCD-EFG or #ABCD-EFG Let's use fragments, since that's [used by GedcomX as well](https://github.com/FamilySearch/gedcomx/blob/master/specifications/json-format-specification.md#fragment-ids).

+Types of URI -> URL relationships:

+- For "sources", each URL is attempted in order.
+  - If any URL after the first is not writable, that's a different source you might be monitoring just to review changes (which you might not import).
+- 0 or more "sinks", though write method could be any:
+  - Direct to file (typically sync'd through external tool"
+    - OneDrive, Syncthing, Google Drive
+  - Direct to git
+  - git via request
+    - This may need a pointer to my own copy repro.
+  - Direct to Notion
+  - Direct to Facebook
+- Sync would be dynamically updating.
+(Maybe both source & sink?)
+  - Yjs & CRDTs
+- toggle settings on sources
+  - always load into memory (and watch for changes)
+  - keep a local history

 Thanks to:

 - [Electron React Boilerplate](https://electron-react-boilerplate.js.org/)